Doctor of Education (Ed.D.)

 Prerequisites

-Students in the Ed.D. in Curriculum & Instruction program must hold at least a Master’s degree from a regionally accredited institution with a minimum 3.0 grade point average on all graduate-level work.
-A minimum of 3 years of experience is preferred and a teacher’s license is required.
-Applicants without a teaching license must provide a letter stating their teaching experience.
+Applicants must hold a master’s degree from a regionally accredited institution with a minimum cumulative GPA of 3.0.
+A minimum of three years of professional experience is preferred.
+A valid teaching license is required.
+Applicants without a teaching license must submit a letter verifying equivalent teaching experience as part of the application.

 Degree Requirements